 - Hyperlinks.
 Please leave all URL addresses visible so they can be read in PDF versions of articles.

-- Use full title for first mention per section and follow with bracketed acronym/initialism (e.g., ‘In 2009 the World Health Organization [WHO] published . . .’).
+- Acronyms and initialisms.
+Use full title for first mention and follow with bracketed acronym/initialism (e.g., ‘In 2009 the World Health Organization [WHO] published . . .’).
 Reset for each new section.

 All submissions should be accompanied by a thumbnail image which will appear next to the article on the journal website.
-Thumbnail images will be requested by the editorial team when the submission reaches the copy-editing stage.
+Thumbnail images will be requested by the editorial team when the accepted submission reaches the copy-editing stage.
 A descriptive line of no more than 125 characters will also be requested at said stage and will serve as ALT text for accessibility purposes.
 Thumbnail cover images should be JPG format for photographs and PNG format for illustrations, and of larger width than height (we recommend 160x320 pixels).
 If the article contains images, one of these can be selected as the cover image.

 Authors are responsible for acquiring permission for any copyrighted images prior to submission.
 Otherwise, images should be in exception to the general copyright statue (e.g., public domain, fair use, open access, etc.).
 Authors are responsible for providing these details to the editorial team before the production stage.